How to make Turmeric powder at home

 Turmeric powder is a spice that can easily be added to a variety of dishes, from curries and soups to sweet dishes and drinks.
 It is commonly used to make a healthy turmeric ‘tea’ too.
 However, here are a few of my favorite uses.

 I already mentioned this Ginger Turmeric Immune-Boosting Energy Shots (juicer recipe), that I’m obsessed with.
 While I use fresh turmeric for this juice, you can sub this for 1/2 tsp of powder per turmeric shot for a wonderful turmeric powder shot recipe.
-You may also like these Golden Turmeric Energy Balls (No-bake) or Citrus Turmeric Tart.
+You may also like these Golden Turmeric Energy Balls (No-bake).

 If you have any questions, leave a comment below Also, I love seeing your recreations so feel free to tag me on Instagram @AlphaFoodie.